apache/eventmesh/README.md

 ## Contributing

-Each contributor has played an important role in promoting the robust development of Apache EventMesh (Incubating).
+Each contributor has played an important role in promoting the robust development of Apache EventMesh.
 We sincerely appreciate all contributors who have contributed code and documents.

 - [Contributing Guideline](https://eventmesh.apache.org/community/contribute/contribute)
 - [Good First Issues](https://github.com/apache/incubator-eventmesh/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22)